PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the very-late Gather-axis, constant-fold/Cast, and flattened-normalization Pad sequence.
-Seven diagnostic events construct one graph index instead of up to three.
-The constant-fold/Cast helper now accepts an optional external scope: its earlier invocation retains internal ownership, while this later wrapper passes the Gather-owned scope through.
-The scope stays between raw unbound- input transpose repair and dynamic-Reshape resolution.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the terminal hard-activation recovery and its immediately following optional generic Transpose cleanup.
+When layout optimization is enabled, three pass events construct one graph index instead of two; when it is disabled, the hard-activation cleanup retains its previous standalone behavior.
+The exact late HardSigmoid flags and reversed order are preserved.
+The scope stays between the raw HardSwish/SE/HardSigmoid rewrite and raw pre-Concat rewrite.
 The lowerer's registered-runner call characterization remains 134 because the optimization is runtime state reuse rather than another static call extraction.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.